MSIA/2020-msia423-ganguly-got/README.md

 **Run Unit Tests**

  - [ ] `make tests`
- The previously running docker container for the application can be stopped by using docker kill test and docker rm test
+ *To stop the already running application docker container, execute `docker kill test` and `docker rm test` in a different terminal

 ### To execute step by step with configurable inputs
 Docker image to be built same as above, i.e.,